1679 Armenia earthquake

 The 1679 Armenia earthquake (also called Yerevan earthquake or Garni earthquake) took place on June 4 in the Yerevan region of Armenia, then part of the Safavid Iran.

 Numerous buildings were destroyed as a result of the earthquake.
 In Yerevan most notable structures were damaged.
 The Yerevan Fortress was destroyed, so were the following churches: Poghos-Petros, Katoghike, Zoravor and the Gethsemane Chapel.

 Furthermore, the nearby Kanaker village was destroyed.
 The classical Hellenistic Temple of Garni also collapsed.
 Among many churches and monasteries that were reduced to ruins were Havuts Tar, Saint Sargis Monastery of Ushi, Hovhannavank, Geghard, and Khor Virap.

+Tectonic setting

+Armenia lies within the northern part of the complex zone of continental collision between the Arabian plate and the Eurasian plate, which extends from the Bitlis-Zagros belt in the south to the Greater Caucasus Mountains, the Apsheron-Balkan Sill and the Kopet Dag mountains in the north.
+In Armenia the collision is strongly oblique with a large dextral (right lateral) strike-slip component.
+This has led to the development of a series of northwest–southeast trending dextral strike-slip fault zones.
+The largest of these, from south to north, are the Sardarapat-Nakhicheven fault, the Garni fault zone, Sunik fault zone, Kelbecer–Qubadlı fault and the Çıldır-Sevan fault zone, all of which are seismically active.